tezos-checker/checker/docs/spec/functional_spec.rst

 --------

 Deposit/burn an amount of kit to a burrow.
 If there is excess kit, simply credit it back to the burrow owner.
-Fails if the burrow does not exist, or if the sender is not the burrow owner.
+Fails if the sender does not own the specified amount of kit, if the burrow does not exist, or if the sender is not the burrow owner.

 ``burn_kit: (pair nat nat)``